 Note.
-This article was originally written back in 2008.
+This article about Make a living in the Philippines was originally written back in 2008.
 It has been updated on 22 October 2010.
-I still recommend the book.
+Today, 11 August 2014, I have re-reviewed this product and I still recommend the book.
 To order the book just click here

 I was able to detect no scams or questionable ventures here.
 For those that do not know,the Philippines is rife with many ‘make money’ scams … many of them revolving around an endless assortment of the "Amway-style" Multilevel-marketing models where you basically begin your business by pissing off all your friends and family members trying to get them switch to your brand of shampoo an soap and eventually end up with a flat bank account and a garage full of patent fertilizer products.

-As I said at the top of this review, I have updated it to reflect late 2010 conditions.
+As I said at the top of this review, I have updated it to reflect 2014 conditions.
 The book is still on my recommend list.
 While double checking the URL’s in this article I came across a huge discussion on a Philippine Forum regarding this book.

 At least 20 different forum commenters were discussing back and forth the perceived value of the book, especially its price, whether or not Bob knew what he was talking about, if the particular methods discussed were applicable to the Philippines and so forth.